Did you know that GenZ and Millennials are 99% more likely to choose a restaurant based on social media and reviews?

 You could test hashtags on LinkedIn too, but that depends on who you target.
 For example, a fancy lounge could target hiring managers who need a place to have a lunch meeting with the hashtag #LunchMeeting, but LinkedIn might not be the platform of choice for fast-food restaurants.

 Take a look at how Pieology’s Instagram post uses captions to boost their reach:

 Nandos do the same for their Twitter feed by jumping onto trending hashtags and promoting their meals:

 Not sure where to start in the hashtag world?
 Here are a handful of food-related hashtags to get you started:

 3. Boost Facebook posts to local people

-Organic growth is tough; it’s tricky to actually drive people to your restaurant with a single Instagram post.
-And, with platforms like Facebook following a “pay to play” motto, it might take a while for your social strategy to pay-off.
+Organic growth is challenging; it's tricky to drive people to your restaurant with a single Instagram post.
+And, with platforms like Facebook following a "pay to play" motto, it might take a while for your social strategy to pay off.

-Earlier, I mentioned how restaurants can use social media to target local customers, and start advertising on Facebook from just a few dollars per day.
+Earlier, I mentioned how restaurants could use social media to target local customers and start advertising on Facebook from just a few dollars per day.

-If you’ve got the cash (and motivation) to combine the two, you could boost your Facebook posts and target people in your local area with the social content you’ve already created - making it a great way to maximize the results you get from a single piece of content.
+Suppose you've got the cash (and motivation) to combine the two.
+In that case, you could boost your Facebook posts and target people in your local area with the social content you've already created - making it a great way to maximise the results you get from a single piece of content.

 To do this, post a regular post to your Facebook Page.
 Then, you will see a "Boost Post" button which looks like this: